 - Body aches

 - Watery eyes

 - Nausea, diarrhea, vomiting

-Morphine withdrawal can be a painful and uncomfortable process, explaining why many individuals struggle due to their dependence on the drug.
+Certainly, morphine withdrawal can be a painful and uncomfortable process, explaining why many individuals struggle due to their dependence on the drug.
 The biggest challenge is that they must continue using the medicine to avoid the withdrawal process.
-The good news is that several treatment facilities across the nation are ready to walk you through your recovery journey.
+Nevertheless, several treatment facilities across the nation are ready to walk you through your recovery journey.

 Getting Treatment for Morphine Addiction